ArtLab

 Visit Website

 The Spring Art Walk combines multiple installations to create an interactive experience across Pleaux, where visitors can explore sgraffito walls, storefronts, and small, scannable installations tucked away in alleyways.
-The Spring Art Walk will come to Pleaux summer 2025.
+The Spring Art Walk took place in the summer of 2025.

 We are partnering with Amélie Mondejar, a sgraffito artist.